How to protect your employer brand during difficult times

 In the hospitality industry prior to lockdown, the restaurants prioritising staff welfare were trending for positive reasons.
 By comparison, companies falling short of these measures were scrutinised.

-The contact centre sector, too, is adjusting to the current climate, most prominently in social distancing and the resulting limitations this places on sharing physical space.
-However, the contact centres who have risen to the challenge of setting up home working and shown their willingness to adapt and provide a positive working environment – regardless of the circumstances – are gaining recognition inside and outside the industry.
+The contact centres that rose to the challenge of setting up home working and shown their willingness to adapt and provide a positive working environment – regardless of the circumstances – are gaining recognition inside and outside the industry.

 Whatever the industry, the companies showing initiative, adapting to and overcoming problems are gaining loyalty from staff members who feel supported through a unique and constantly changing process.